 Management is responsible for the other information as listed in the table of contents.
-The other information does not include the basic financial statements and our auditor's report thereon.
-Our opinions on the basic financial statements do not cover the other information, and we do not express an opinion or any form of assurance thereon.
+Our opinion on the basic financial statements does not cover the other information, and we do not express an opinion or any form of assurance thereon.